ccameron2/PingTracker/README.md

 - [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) on Linux

 This program creates an SDL window, displays an imgui ui, and displays the ping data in a graph using implot.
-Pings are sent to "8.8.8.8" using imcplib and plfnanotimer is used for a timer.
+Pings are sent to "8.8.8.8" using imcplib and plfnanotimer is used to measure ping times.
 On Linux, stb_image is used to read the app icon from file.
-PingPlotter uses a premake build system, GenerateProjects calls cmake to build SDL.
+PingPlotter uses a premake build system, GenerateProjects also calls cmake to build SDL.

 ## Source files
 ```bash